CATAMOUNT BITS IN TIME

 Then, the following morning, the most unbelievable news began to seep around.
 Ricky Crouch had somehow gone off the interstate in his father's pickup, and was killed.
 The usually merry pre-race activity in the Catamount pits was severely tempered by this news.
 People went through the motions numbly, sadly.

-The race community was heartened to see the yellow #12 Chevy towed into the pits - the car that was to be Ricky's.
-It was learned that former mini stocker Tom Glaser, a friend of the Crouch family, was to try driving the car, one that was somewhat familiar to him.
+The race community was heartened to see the yellow #12 Chevy towed into the pits - the car that was to be Ricky's team mate.
+It was learned that former mini stocker Tom Glaser, a friend of the Crouch family, was still driving the car, one that was somewhat familiar to him.
 To make a long story short, Hollywood could not have made a better script.
 Glaser ended up upsetting the entire field and winning the race - for C.A., Robbie, and Ricky.
 There wasn't a dry eye in Victory Lane.

 A Sad Ending to a Proud Track